How To Pick A Tax Accountant

 Just make up a bunch of questions that will elicit more information about her or his philosophy.
-That should give you a good idea about who will be good.
+That should give you an idea about who will be a good fit.
 Then, sometimes you need to educate them a bit.

 Some examples of education may be:

 - The free trip is income but it is also expense (in/out) because you are networking with like-minded professionals and advancing your business.
 (Who would go on a personal vacation with their work buddies?)

 - A company has auto-ship requirements.
 That means that that is an expense required to stay in business.
 Auto-ship requirements are a business expense because without them you would not get a paycheck!
 If you did not have your auto-ship you would not be in business.